 There are six different EERS roles that a person can have.
 These roles are:

-Each organisation must have both the NGER Contact Person and NGER Executive Officer roles filled at all times.
+Each organisation must always have both the NGER Contact Person and NGER Executive Officer roles filled.
 It is possible for the same person to have both roles in EERS.

 documentasset:User guide - Self-service EERS User Management via the Client Portal for more information on roles.